lisafast/lacnotredame/content/_index.md

 * Location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC
 * Review and approval of the [Minutes of the 2017 Annual General Meeting ](/assets/docs/minutes/AGM_Minutes_2017.pdf) will take place at the start of this year's meeting
 * Current members will be sent an email notification of the meeting
 * Not a member?
-Join the Association by paying your annual membership fee of $10 at the meeting or email us at info@lacnotredame.org about joining.
+Join the Association by paying your annual membership fee of $10 at the meeting or use this form to join or renew
+* [Renew or join with this form (PDF with payment instructions] (/assets/docs/minutes/Association10August2018.pdf)

 ***
 ## [Watershed map of Lac Notre Dame and Usher Lake](/map/maps/)